jsdoc2md/jsdoc-to-markdown/jsdoc2md/README.md

 ***The is the next version of the tool, a work in progress.***

 # jsdoc-to-markdown
-This tool generates API documentation from [jsdoc](http://usejsdoc.org) annotated source code.
+jsdoc2md generates markdown documentation from [jsdoc](http://usejsdoc.org) annotated source code.
+Useful for injecting API docs into project README files.

 There are two documentation templates built in: terminal and markdown.
 If you direct the output of jsdoc2md to a file it will use the markdown template, otherwise the more human-readable terminal template.
 Tweaking or building your own templates is simple.

-You can inject jsdoc2md output into a template of your own, e.g. a README file.

 ## Synopsis
 write documented code: